Support Us Button Widget

 What can’t you compost?

 Not everything decomposes well.
-Be sure to avoid composting stuff like metal plastic, dairy, meat, and bones.
+Be sure to avoid composting metal, plastic, dairy, meat, and bones.

 How do you use compost?